 Migrating IMAP mailboxes to Office 365 is one of the most challenging tasks, as you cannot perform this migration without proper guidance and knowledge.
-But Microsoft takes care of this problem for you, it provides an efficient way to migrate IMAP mailboxes to Office 365 using Exchange Online PowerShell Commands.
+But Microsoft takes care of this problem for you, it provides an efficient way to perform IMAP Migration to Office 365 using Exchange Online PowerShell Commands.
 So, let’s have a look at how PowerShell works in migrating an IMAP mailbox to Office 365.

 The IMAP to Office 365 migration using PowerShell consists of some important things that you should know: